als429/600/assignments/3/directions.md

 ![Dataframe printing properly](cell1.jpg "Dataframe in cell1 printing")

-### 6. Paste in the following code and run in Google Colab Notebook.
+### 6. Paste in the following code to intanstiate object and run in Google Colab Notebook.

 ```
 # instantiates a Prophet object